zhenyichen99/knot_invariants/README.md

 `data_util.py` contains various utilities for data preprocessing and sampling

+`model.py` defines a simple MLP and a dropout variant

+`train_test.py` defines the train and test loops

+`run.py` loads the data and trains the model

 ## Data Generation
 The starting point of our datasets is the [Regina census](https://regina-normal.github.io/data.html), which tabulates all prime knots up to 19 crossings.
 For this project, I generated invariants for all hyperbolic knots up to 16 corssings, of which there are about 1.7 millions.